-Summer strawberries are so beloved on Martha’s Vineyard that there’s two annual festivals devoted to the sweet berries each year.
-Both MGF and the West Tisbury Church will host their own Strawberry Festivals on Saturday June 22, meaning you can spend an entire afternoon indulging in the beloved fruit.
+Summer strawberries are so beloved on Martha’s Vineyard that there are two annual festivals devoted to sweet berries each year.
+Both MGF and the West Tisbury Church will host their own Strawberry Festivals on Saturday, June 22, meaning you can spend an entire afternoon indulging in the beloved fruit.
 We know we love them, but all of the excitement around these beautiful berries got us thinking, what didn’t we know about them?

 Firstly, strawberries aren’t true berries, like blueberries or even grapes.
 Technically, a berry has its seeds on the inside.
 And, to be really technical, each seed on a strawberry is actually considered to be its own separate fruit.
 Imagine that?
 The average berry is embellished with approximately 200 seeds, making for a whole lot of fruit.